 Railway Labor Act

 Central to rail labor negotiations is the Railway Labor Act (RLA), enacted in 1926.
-For almost nine decades, the RLA has governed the national, multi-employer bargaining between freight railroads and the labor organizations representing railroad employees.
+For more than nine decades, the RLA has governed the national, multi-employer bargaining between freight railroads and the labor organizations representing railroad employees.

 Under the law, collective bargaining agreements remain in force indefinitely until the parties agree to change them.
 Without contract expiration dates, the negotiators don’t work against a fixed deadline.
 Instead, they proceed through a structured and regulated process, which may include compulsory mediation and other third party resources, designed to bring the parties to agreement without service disruptions.

-Under the RLA, national freight rail bargaining has been remarkably successful in reaching contract settlements without crippling strikes or lockouts.
-In fact, over the past 45 years, there have been only 10 days of service disruptions arising from national rail bargaining; the last such day was in 1992.
+National freight rail bargaining has been remarkably successful in reaching contract settlements without crippling strikes or lockouts.
+In fact, over the past 30 years, there have been only two days of service disruptions arising from national rail bargaining; the last such day was in 1992.

 Although collective bargaining agreements do not expire under the RLA, they generally have “reopener” dates.
 At such times, the parties can initiate a new round of bargaining with the exchange of “Section 6 notices.”